2024 Solar Incentives Guide for Hope Mills, NC - Tax Credits & Rebates

 Federal Solar Incentives

-More information about the new Inflation Reduction Act can be found here.
-Your local Hope Mills solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Hope Mills solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives